-The payment of any severance compensation described above is subject to Dr. Garner's execution and non-revocation of a general release of claims against the Company, and her compliance with non-competition and non-solicitation restrictive covenants for a 12-month period after her termination without cause or for good reason upon or within 12 months following a change of control and a 6-month period following her termination date in all other cases.
+The payment of any severance compensation described above is subject to Mr. Conway's execution and non-revocation of a general release of claims against the Company, and his compliance with non-competition and non-solicitation restrictive covenants for a 12-month period after his termination without cause or for good reason upon or within 12 months following a change of control and a 6-month period following his termination date in all other cases.